rashedulalam46/library-portal-react/README.md

 # Library Portal (React)

 A web-client application built with React for managing and accessing library resources.

-## About

 This project provides a client-side portal for a library management system.
 It allows users to browse, view, and manage library resources such as books, authors, categories, and publishers through an intuitive and responsive interface.

 This repository covers the React client part of the system — the backend API is assumed to be a separate service providing data operations.